kevross33/zeek-c2-detection-ssl/README.md

 ## What it detects

-**Scope: outbound C2 only.** This package analyses OUTBOUND flows — internal clients calling out to external servers (the direction a compromised host beacons in).
+This package analyses OUTBOUND flows — internal clients calling out to external servers (the direction a compromised host beacons in).
 Inbound connections (external → internal, such as RDP brute-force or inbound scanning) and, by default, east-west